yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

       |parameters|

       username : :type:`string`
-         Unique identifier for user or device.
+         Unique user name for authentication.
 If it is not provided a username will be automatically generated.

 .. rubric:: Responses